findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

    source ./scripts/sa-compl.sh
    ```

-> Document assumes that CLI tool is named to `cli`.
+> Document for now on assumes that CLI tool is named to `cli`.

 ### Very Important